AaronR-JHU/rank-order-assignment/README.md

 Files

-demo.m: Example applications of the code.
+demo.m: Example applications of the code. test.m, preprocessing.m, optimization.m, and munkres.m must be in the WD.

 test.m: Generates test data (hospital capacities and doctor preference orders) given a number of doctors and hospitals.

 preprocessing.m: Generates a cost matrix from the hospital capacities and doctor preferences, handling inconsistencies such as cases where doctors do not rank every hospital and adjusting for varied hospital capacities.

 optimization.m: Obtains the optimal doctor-hospital assignments using the Hungarian algorithm given the cost matrix.

+munkres.m: Hungarian algorithm implementation (see reference).

 Authors